Albert the Great

 Albert’s influence on the development of scholastic philosophy in the thirteenth century was enormous.
 He, along with his most famous student Thomas of Aquinas, succeeded in incorporating the philosophy of Aristotle into the Christian West.
 Besides Thomas, Albert was also the teacher of Ulrich of Straßburg (1225 – 1277), who carried forward Albert’s interest in natural science by writing a commentary on Aristotle’s Meteors along with his metaphysical work, the De summo bono; Hugh Ripelin of Straßburg (c.1200 – 1268) who wrote the famous Compendium theologicae veritatis; John of Freiburg (c.1250 – 1314) who wrote the Libellus de quaestionibus casualibus; and Giles of Lessines (c.
 1230 – c.
 1304) who wrote a treatise on the unity of substantial form, the De unitate formae.
 The influence of Albert and his students was very pronounced in the generation of German scholars who came after these men.
 Dietrich of Freiberg, who may have actually met Albert, is probably the best example of the influence of the spirit of Albert the Great.
 Dietrich (c.
 1250 – c.
 1310) wrote treatises on natural science, which give evidence of his having carried out actual scientific investigation.
 His treatise on the rainbow would be a good example.
 But he also wrote treatises on metaphysical and theological topics in which the echoes of Albert can be distinctly heard.
 Unlike Albert he did not write commentaries on Aristotle, but preferred to apply Albertist principles to topics according to his own understanding.
 On the other hand Berthold of Moosburg (+ c.
 1361) wrote a very important commentary on Proclus’ Elements of Theology, introducing the major work of the great Neo-Platonist into German metaphysics.
 Berthold’s debt to Albert is found throughout his commentary, especially with regard to metaphysical topics.
 Many of these Albertist ideas and principles passed down to thinkers such as Meister Eckhart, John Tauler, and Heinrich Suso where they took on a unique mystical flavor.
 The Albertist tradition continued down to Heymeric de Campo (1395 – 1460) who passed it on to Nicholas of Cusa.
 From Nicholas the ideas pass down to the Renaissance.
 The philosophers of the Renaissance seem to have been attracted to the Albert’s understanding of Neo-Platonism and his interest in natural science.

-- Albert the Great, Alberti Magni Opera Omnia edenda curavit Institutum Alberti Magni Coloniense Bernhardo Geyer praeside (Münster: Aschendorff, 1951 – ).
+- Alberti Magni Opera Omnia edenda curavit Institutum Alberti Magni Coloniense Bernhardo Geyer praeside, Münster: Aschendorff, 1951–.

-- Albert the Great, Commentary on Dionysius' Mystical Theology.
-Transl.
-Simon Tugwell, O.P. in S. Tugwell, Albert and Thomas: Selected Writings (New York: Paulist Press, 1988).
+- Commentary on Dionysius’ Mystical Theology, Simon Tugwell, O.P. (trans.), in S. Tugwell, Albert and Thomas: Selected Writings, New York: Paulist Press, 1988.

-- Albert the Great, On the Causes of the Properties of the Elements.
-Transl.
-Irven M. Resnick (Milwaukee: Marquette U. Press, 2010).
+- On the Causes of the Properties of the Elements, Irven M. Resnick (trans.), Milwaukee: Marquette University Press, 2010.

-- Albert the Great, Über den Menschen (De homine).
-Transl.
-Henryk Anzulewicz and Joachim R. Söder (Hamburg: Felix Meiner Verlag, 2004).
+- Über den Menschen (De homine), Henryk Anzulewicz and Joachim R. Söder (trans.), Hamburg: Felix Meiner Verlag, 2004.

 - Anzulewicz, H., 2001, “‘Bonum’ als Schlüsselbegriff bei Albertus Magnus,” in Senner et al. 2001, pp. 113–140.

-- Anzulewicz, H., 1999, De Forma Resultante in Speculo: die Theologische Relevanz des Bildbegriffs und des Spiegelbildmodells in den Frühwerken des Albertus Magnus in Beiträge zur Geschichte der Philosophie und Theologie des Mittelalters, 53: 1–2 (Münster: Aschendorff).
+- –––, 1999, De Forma Resultante in Speculo: die Theologische Relevanz des Bildbegriffs und des Spiegelbildmodells in den Frühwerken des Albertus Magnus in Beiträge zur Geschichte der Philosophie und Theologie des Mittelalters, 53: 1–2 (Münster: Aschendorff).

 - Arendt, W., 1929, Die Staats- und Gesellschaftslehre Alberts des Grossen, Jena: Fischer.